hminnovation/wagtailclearstream/README.md

 Install
 -------

-    pip install wagtailbettereditor
+    pip install wagtailclearstream

-Then add `wagtailbettereditor` to your installed apps.
+Then add `wagtailclearstream` to your installed apps.